Code-Institute-Submissions/IntActFrt-Project/README_1.md

 ### Bootstrap 4.4.1:
 #### Bootstrap was used to assist with the responsiveness and styling of the website.
 ## Font Awesome:
-### Font Awesome was used on some pages on the website to add icons for aesthetic and UX purposes.
-I have found that certain icons do not display correctly so I had to adapt and make my own for the gogle maps page where I needed a phone icon to appear before the phone number, this was a customised icon that fitted into my site much better than a standard one.
+### Font Awesome was not used as the one icon I wanted did not display correctly so I made my own.
 ## jQuery:
 ### jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 ## Git